vmware-tanzu/community-edition/README.md

 * [Standalone Workload Clusters](https://quirky-franklin-8969be.netlify.app/docs/latest/designs/standalone-clusters/)
   * How standalone (no dedicated management cluster) workload clusters are bootstrapped.
 * [Tanzu Packaging Process](https://quirky-franklin-8969be.netlify.app/docs/latest/designs/package-process/)
-  * Packaging methodology for packages in TCE.
+  * Packaging methodology for packages in Tanzu Community Edition.
 * [Package and Repository Operations](https://quirky-franklin-8969be.netlify.app/docs/latest/designs/package-repositories-and-versioning/)
-  * A guide for working with packages assets and repositories.
+  * A guide for working with packages, assets, and repositories.

 ## Packages